MicrosoftDocs/azure-docs/articles/cosmos-db/intra-account-container-copy.md

 Intra-account container copy jobs perform offline data copy using the source container's incremental change feed log.

-* Within the platform, we allocate server-side compute instances for the Azure Cosmos DB account.
+* Within the platform, the platform allocates server-side compute instances for the Azure Cosmos DB account.
 * The instances are allocated when one or more container copy jobs are created within the account.
 * The container copy jobs run on these instances.
+* A single job is executed across all instances at any time.
 * The instances are shared by all the container copy jobs running within the same account.
 * The platform may de-allocate the instances if they're idle for >15 mins.

 > [!NOTE]
-> We currently only support offline container copy.
+> We currently only support offline container copy jobs.
 So, we strongly recommend to stop performing any operations on the source container prior to beginning the container copy.\
 > Item deletions and updates done on the source container after beginning the copy job may not be captured.
-Hence, continuing to perform operations on the source container while the container job is in progress may result in data missing on the target container.
+Hence, continuing to perform operations on the source container while the container job is in progress may result in additional or missing data on the target container.

 ## Factors affecting the rate of a container copy job